 This International Volunteer Day we say a huge thank you to Keith Murfin!

-Volunteers are the heartbeat of our charity and the precious time they give us is priceless, whether it’s helping in our boutique stores, offices and warehouses, or getting out in the community building relationships while raising money and awareness for our cause.
+Volunteers are the heartbeat of our charity and they donate their time, whether it’s helping in our boutique stores, offices and warehouses, or getting out in the community building relationships while raising money and awareness for our cause.
 They attend and speak at events, put out collection tins, some even put on events just to celebrate The Air Ambulance Service and raise funds to help us continue our service.
 We would like to thank all of our valuable volunteers for their hard work, especially one in particular.

 In 2015, Keith Murfin moved to Derbyshire from Lincolnshire and contacted us about volunteering for Derbyshire, Leicestershire and Rutland Air Ambulance (DLRAA) – Keith has been a hands on volunteer ever since.